P3tray/Autoclicker/README.md

 </p>

 ## About
+A more extensive readme and, well, program, is coming soon.
+This includes V1.0, standalone builds and releases, and better looking code.

 A neat little python3 autoclicker which is faster, more streamlined, and offers some the most wanted capabilities where competing products fail.

 Here's a totally non-biased comparison with my historical go-to solution for spamming M1.